 It has been nearly 25 years since Bill Gates declared that content is king.

 Planning content, however, seems to be a challenge for most dental offices, whether it is written or video.
 But it doesn’t have to be as overwhelming as it seems.
-To plan out great content for your dental website or blog, you just need to break it down into manageable decisions.
+To plan out great content for your blog, you just need to break it down into manageable decisions.

 Who is your audience?